Energy: The new space race

 In the latest episode of this new series, Face the Facts, Jason shares his opinion and insight on the most recent major global news stories about the energy transition.

 In the US, a large Southeastern Utility has unveiled plans for five gigawatts of energy storage over the next 20 years.
 Meanwhile over in China, the World Bank has just approved a loan for 750 million US dollars, to pay for a new energy storage accelerator programme.
 Now the Energy Race is on, it’s time to face the facts.

 Navigating the challenges of electricity storage

 Managing the challenges and opportunities of deploying energy storage with solar generation

-DNV GL’s first annual Battery Performance Scorecard provides independent ranking and evaluation of battery vendors based on testing performed in DNV GL’s laboratories.
+DNV’s first annual Battery Performance Scorecard provides independent ranking and evaluation of battery vendors based on testing performed in DNV’s laboratories.

 All series and episodes